onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

   for infinitely many `k`.

-The Collatz conjecture is then rephrased at the effective layer as the statement that the actual universe belongs to a low tension branch with respect to this encoding.
+The Collatz conjecture is rephrased at the effective layer as the statement that the actual universe belongs to a low tension branch with respect to this encoding.

-### 4.2 Stability, monotonicity, and fairness
+### 4.2 Stability, monotonicity and fairness

 The tension principle is subject to several stability and fairness conditions.

 1. Fixed refinement scheme

-   The sequences `S_k`, `L_max(k)`, and `V_max(k)` are fixed by formulas in Section 3.1 and do not depend on which counterfactual world we are in.
+   The sequences `S_k`, `L_max(k)` and `V_max(k)` are fixed by formulas in Section 3.1 and do not depend on which counterfactual world we are in.
 Refinement is monotone in the sense described there.

 2. Termination footprint monotonicity

    Because of the censored bin in `Obs_orbit_length` and the overflow bin in `Obs_max_excursion`, non terminating behavior cannot be hidden by truncation.
-If a starting value fails to reach the trivial cycle by step `L_max(k)` or exceeds `V_max(k)`, then its contribution to the censored or overflow bins is visible in `DeltaS_length`, `DeltaS_excursion`, and `DeltaS_term` at level `k`.
+If a starting value fails to reach the trivial cycle by step `L_max(k)` or exceeds `V_max(k)`, then its contribution to the censored or overflow bins is visible in `DeltaS_length`, `DeltaS_excursion` and `DeltaS_term` at level `k`.
 These contributions cannot be erased by redefining bins or metrics.

 3. Fixed metrics and weights